-Eric Sandquist San Diego State University GO20044
+Eric Sandquist San Diego State University GO40036

 Age is difficult to measure extremely precisely for stars other than the Sun.
-In the field being observed by Kepler, the stars of the open clusters NGC 6791 and NGC 6819 are the ones that can be most precisely age-dated.
+In the field being observed by Kepler, the stars of the open clusters NGC 6791, NGC 6811, NGC 6819, and NGC 6866 are the ones that can be most precisely age-dated.
 However, different methods provide ages that differ significantly.
-We propose an effort to bring methods of stellar age determination into agreement through the use of Kepler data for these star clusters.
-Here we focus on the use of masses and sizes measured from weakly-interacting eclipsing binary star systems in the clusters.
-Massive stars run out of hydrogen fuel at their centers before less massive ones, and start to change rapidly in size - for such rapidly evolving stars, measurements of both mass and radius that are precise to 1% can lead to ages precise to 10% and better.
-Further, mass and radius measurements are conceptually simple to derive from observations, and avoid complicating effects like uncertainties in distance and reddening.
-High precision age measurements from this and other methods will make these star clusters important testbeds for models of stars and stellar populations in galaxies.
+We propose an effort to bring methods of stellar age determination into agreement through the use of Kepler data for all of these star clusters.
+Here we focus on the use of masses and sizes measured from weakly-interacting eclipsing binary star systems.
+Massive stars run out of hydrogen fuel at their centers before less massive ones, and start to change rapidly in size - for such rapidly evolving stars, measurements of both mass and radius that are precise to 1% can lead to ages precise to 10% or better.
+Further, mass and radius measurements are conceptually simple to derive from observations, and avoid complicating effects like distance and reddening uncertainties.
+High precision age measurements from this and other methods will make these star clusters important testbeds for stellar populations in galaxies.